cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 These are all situations that I have encountered in an open office which distract me from my work:

 - Co-workers who clip their nails while at their desk
+- Co-workers who announce every frustration/victory with a grunt or "Yaaasss!"
+- Co-workers who hum to themselves
+- Co-workers who anxiously click their pens
+- Co-workers who ask questions of fellow devs without doing a basic Google search
+- Co-workers who slam their water bottle down every time they use it
 - Co-workers who eat at their desk
 - Co-workers who bring stinky food back to their desk (I have been a culprit of this in the past.
 I realized this is a disruptive habit while at my first open office job.
 One afternoon I microwaved a just-add-water Thai noodle